chengzeyi/dij/README.md

 ## Test

 The Dij Application has its own test system.
 All test cases are located in `src/test/java/pers/cheng/dij/testcase/`.
-Each test case is a single Java class file with a `main` method defined.
+Each test case is a single Java class file with a `main` method defined and must extend the abstract class `DijTestCase`.
 Each test case would not throw an exception if it is executed without any argument.
 However, if the arguments contain a String of `trigger`, then the exception would be thrown.
 The class `pers.cheng.dij.DijTestUtility` would use this feature to generate crash logs in `tmp/log` and run crash reproduction process.

 ## Roadmap